 I suppose it beats incest.

-With the entire plot revealed before the halfway point, events become a little tedious in Stephen King’s overbearingly familiar Sleepwalkers environment, and the makeup effects laugh all potential terrors off the screen, but in spite of the movie’s reckless pacing, for pure unabashed brutality Mary Brady’s vengeful rampage is a scream, and just about worth sticking around for.
+With the entire plot revealed before the halfway point, events become a little tedious in Stephen King’s overbearingly familiar Sleepwalkers environment, while the makeup effects laugh all potential terrors off the screen.
+But in spite of the movie’s reckless pacing, for pure unabashed brutality Mary Brady’s vengeful rampage is a scream, and just about worth sticking around for.